 Query by titles, IDs, and rich-text fields

-Use Contains and Contains Words to list items that partially or exactly match the words or phrase that you enter.
+Use Contains or Contains Words to list items that partially or exactly match the words or phrase that you enter.

 Choose Contains or Does Not Contain to search against exact or partial matches of a word or phrase.
 Choose Contains Words or Does Not Contain Words to search against an exact phrase or to use the wildcard character, *.
 These operators use the full-text search index.